-Normally, people seeking asylum are not allowed to work in the UK.
-However, this has recently changed in Southern Ireland and in most other EU member states.
-The only asylum seekers that are allowed to work in the UK are those who have been waiting over 12 months for a decision on their asylum claim.
-Those who are allowed to work are restricted to jobs on the shortage occupation list published by the Home Office.
-The jobs on this list are restricted to certain skill sets (e.g. specific types of engineer or health professionals) which would not be held by most people seeking asylum.
+People seeking asylum are not normally allowed to work in the UK.
+However, this has recently changed in Ireland and most other EU countries.
+The only asylum seekers allowed to work in the UK are those who have been waiting more than 12 months for a decision on their asylum claim.

-SWVG will support national campaigns in lobbying for a change in policy.
-The benefits of allowing people seeking asylum to work include:
+SWVG supports national campaigns in lobbying for a change in policy.
+Allowing people seeking asylum to work would mean:

-- Benefitting the UK economy and reduce the costs to the taxpayer of supporting asylum seekers.
+- Benefits to the UK economy and reduced costs to the taxpayer in supporting asylum seekers.

-- Alleviating some of the difficulties individuals face during the sometimes lengthy asylum procedure, such as social and economic exclusion, de-skilling, low esteem, poor mental health and reduced integration.
+- Alleviating some of the difficulties individuals face during what may be a long asylum process, such as social and economic exclusion, de-skilling, low esteem, poor mental health and reduced integration.

-- Enabling better integration if they are granted refugee status.
+- Enabling better integration if they are subsequently granted refugee status.

 Reporting to a local police station

-Almost everyone who is seeking or has been refused asylum is required to report regularly with the Home Office.
-This is normally done in a local police station.
+Almost everyone who is seeking or has been refused asylum is required to report regularly to the Home Office.
+This is normally done at a local police station.

-A client raised serious concerns about the total lack of privacy where she reports and about inappropriate remarks made by the Home Office officials.
-People are very publicly asked personal questions about their health and medication and about their case and circumstances.
-On one occasion a Home Office official publicly denigrated a local well-respected solicitor.
+A client raised serious concerns about the total lack of privacy where she reports, and about inappropriate remarks made by the Home Office officials.
+People are asked in public personal questions about their health and medication and about their case and circumstances.
+On one occasion a Home Office official publicly denigrated a well-respected local solicitor.

-SWVG took up this matter with the Hants and IOW Strategic Migration Group.
-We had a quick response from the Home Office to confirm that the problems had been addressed.
-We were then pleased to hear from our clients that have seen a definite improvement and are now being invited into a separate room if anything of a personal or private nature needs to be discussed.
+SWVG took up this matter with the Hants and Isle of Wight Strategic Migration Group.
+We had a quick response from the Home Office to confirm the problems had been addressed.
+We were then pleased to hear from our clients who have seen a definite improvement and who are now being invited into a separate room if anything of a personal or private nature needs to be discussed.